kakwa/rsyslog-splunk-plugin/README.md

 rsyslog output module for Splunk using the native Splunk-to-Splunk (S2S) protocol with TLS support.

-Protocol implementation based on [go-s2s](https://github.com/mikedickey/go-s2s).
+Protocol implementation based on [go-s2s](https://github.com/mikedickey/go-s2s) from mike [at] mikedickey.com.

 ## Build & Install